Perfectionism: The Fine Line Between Obsessive and Productive

 I neatly segment and fold my workout tees, bras, undies, and sports bras in dresser drawers.
 I arrange leggings and jeans on a shelf by color and wash (denim) before folding and stacking them in perfectly straight piles.

-I organize the few pairs of shoes I keep in the closet by heel height and then line them up with all the heels are parallel to each other.
+I organize the few pairs of shoes I keep in the closet by heel height and then line them up with all the heels parallel to each other.

 I fold the laundry for my household because the way my partner haphazardly folds and then throws his laundry in a drawer drives me crazy.
 I'm a fiend for organization and aesthetics, so I rearrange our kitchen cabinets frequently to make everything neat and well-organized.